-For example, if everything around us was red we would eventually feel aggressive and angry because the masculine part of our brain was being stimulated by this colour.
-Whereas red as an accent colour balanced with a less dominant colour can promote courage, strength, and spirit.
+For example, if everything around us was red we would eventually feel aggressive and angry because the masculine part of our brain would feel stimulated by this color.
+Whereas red as an accent colour, balanced with a less dominant colour, can promote positive attitudes such as courage, strength, and spirit.

 There are many things to learn about colour and how it can balance our emotions.
 Colour therapy is an amazing tool to use.
-For example, green is known as the balance colour and is used to balance emotions.
-In yoga, the heart center is associated with the colour green, and this heart center is one of seven major chakras, or energy centers, in our body.
+For example, in colour therapy green is known as the balance colour and is used to balance emotions.
+In yoga, the heart center is associated with the colour green, which is one of the seven major chakras, or energy centers, in our body.

-There are three above the heart and three below the heart.
+There are three chakras above the heart and three chakras below the heart.
 The heart chakra is our balance chakra.
 Our energy needs to flow up and down.
 The three chakras below the heart are associated with warm colours: red, orange, and yellow.
 The three chakras above the heart are associated with cool colours: blue, indigo, and violet.
-Energy from the upper flow down and energy from the lower rise, and they balance in the heart chakra.
+Energy from the above the heart flows down, while the energy from the below the heart rises, and they both balance in the heart chakra.
 This is the area of give and receive, and we all need this balance to nurture ourselves and our relationships in a healthy manner.